 The council recognises that delays can be a source of considerable frustration to those submitting information, particularly if they consider their amenity is affected.
-Consequently, interested parties will be kept informed of significant stages in the progress of a case and contact details of the officer handling the case will be provided.
+Consequently, we will do our best to keep interested parties informed of significant stages in the progress of a case and we will give you contact details of the officer handling the case.
 You may wish to contact the case officer directly for a more regular update.